United States men's national rugby sevens team: Professional era begins (2011–2014)

 The 2011–12 season saw significant changes for the U.S. The team turned professional in January 2012, with contracts for up to 15 players.
 The change to professional status did not bring immediate improvement.
 Head coach Al Caravelli resigned, and Alex Magleby was selected as the new head coach.
-The US finished the 2011–12 season in 11th, a slight improvement over the previous season, even though the team did not reach the quarterfinals of any of the 9 tournaments.
+The U.S. finished the 2011–12 season in 11th, a slight improvement over the previous season, even though the team did not reach the quarterfinals of any of the 9 tournaments.
 Bright spots for the season included the emerging leadership of Shalom Suniula (captain), Zack Test (team leading 21 tries) and Colin Hawley.

 The 2012–13 Series saw a slightly different format, with 15 core teams instead of 12, but with the possibility of relegation for the teams that finished in the bottom three.
 The U.S. got off to a slow start, ranked last among the 15 core teams after the first two legs.
 The U.S. saw improvement, however, reaching the quarterfinals in five of the last seven tournaments, and finishing in the top 6 during the last three tournaments.
 The U.S. finished fifth to win the Plate Final at the 2013 Japan Sevens, the first time the U.S. had won a plate since 2001, and followed that feat by again finishing fifth to win the Plate Final at the 2013 Scotland Sevens, with Nick Edwards the leading try-scorer in the tournament with 8 tries.
 The U.S. finished the season in 11th place, and had two players among the season's top try-scorers: Nick Edwards (20) and Zack Test (18).
 Coach Alex Magleby stepped down after the season.

 The U.S. team fared poorly during the 2013–14 Series under new coach Matt Hawkins, finishing the season in 13th place.
 Once again, Zack Test led the team with 23 tries and 119 points on the season; other leading scorers included Carlin Isles with 17 tries, including six at the 2014 Wellington Sevens, and newcomer Madison Hughes with 34 goals scored.
 Hawkins was blamed for the exodus of several veteran players, such as Colin Hawley and Shalom Suniula, and was asked to step down at the end of the season.